seqeralabs/seqera-kit/README.md

 conda activate tw_pywrap
 ```

-A [Dockerfile](Dockerfile) with these requirements has also been provided if you wish to build you own container.

 ### 2. Installation

 The scripts in this repository will eventually be packaged via `pip`, but for now you can install them within your existing Python / Conda environment with the command below: